-In his or her most general sense, an "Ally" is "a person who is a member of the dominant or majority group who works to end oppression in his or her personal and professional life through support of, and as an advocate for, the oppressed population."
-(Washington and Evans, Becoming an Ally) Allies to racial, religious and ethnic minorities have been remarkably effective in promoting positive change in the dominant culture, and only recently has their instrumental position been extended to the area of sexual orientation.
-The past few years have witnessed the development of heterosexual Ally organizations which have attempted to make the culture of a campus or workplace more aware and accepting of gay, lesbian, bisexual and transgendered individuals.
+In the most general sense, an "Ally" is "a person who is a member of the dominant or majority group who works to end oppression in their personal and professional life through support of, and as an advocate for, the oppressed population."1 Allies to racial, religious and ethnic minorities have been remarkably effective in promoting positive change in the dominant culture, and only recently has their instrumental position been extended to the area of sexual orientation.
+In recent years we've seen more and more LGBT Ally organizations strive to make the culture of a campus or workplace more aware and accepting of gay, lesbian, bisexual and transgender individuals

 An Ally strives to...

-• believe that all persons regardless of age, sex, race, gender, religion, ethnicity or sexual orientation should be treated with dignity and respect
+• believe that all persons regardless of age, sex, race, religion, ethnicity, sexual orientation, gender identity and gender expression should be treated with dignity and respect

-• engage in the process of developing a culture free of homophobia and heterosexism
+• engage in the process of developing a culture free of homophobia, transphobia and heterosexism

-- recognize his or her mistakes, but not use them as an excuse for inaction
+• recognize their mistakes, but not use them as an excuse for inaction

-• be responsible for empowering his or her role in a community, particularly as it relates to responding to homophobia
+• be responsible for empowering their role in a community, particularly as it relates to responding to homophobia or transphobia

-- recognize the legal powers and privileges that heterosexuals have and which GLBT people are denied
+• recognize the legal powers and privileges that cisgender straight people have and which LGBT people are denied

-- support the Ally program of his or her university or workplace
+• support the Ally program of their university or workplace